eldruin/tcs3472-rs/README.md

 This driver is compatible with the devices TCS34725 and TCS34727.

+## Minimum Supported Rust Version (MSRV)

+This crate is guaranteed to compile on stable Rust 1.31.0 and up.
+It *might* compile with older versions but that may change in any new patch release.

 ## Support

 For questions, issues, feature requests, and other changes, please file an